kevinslawinski/sql-mystery/README.md

 _Use SQL to research clues and find out whodunnit!_ <br>

 To get started...
-- Have an existing instance of SQL Server running.
+- Have an existing instance of SQL Server running
-- Download the .sql files in the project (or copy the repo)
+- Download the .sql files in the project (or clone the repo)
 - Open `Start_Here_SQLMurderMystery.sql` in SQL Server Management Studio
 - You'll see what to do from there!<br>
   Remember, no peeking at `solution.sql` early :wink: